 The Group consists of the Company, its 13 subsidiaries and a joint venture, and the volume of intragroup transactions, such as sales and purchases, are significant.
-Due to the significant impact of the completeness and accuracy of the elimination of intragroup transactions as well as sales and purchases and related receivables and payables on the preparation of the consolidated financial statements, we have selected this area as a key audit matter.
+Due to the significant impact of the aggregation of such sales and purchases and their related receivables and payables balances, and of the completeness and accuracy of the elimination of intragroup transactions on the consolidated financial statements, we have selected this area as key audit matters.

-The main audit procedures we have performed in relation to this key audit matter are as follows:
+The main audit procedures we have performed in relation to these key audit matters are as follows:

-- We performed an analytical procedure on the Group's significant intragroup sales and purchases as well as related receivables and payables of the current reporting period to prior reporting period. - We confirmed the consistency of the major intragroup sales, purchases and related balances that are subject to elimination by comparing those to the input data used in the consolidation system. - We reviewed whether all intragroup sales and purchases aggregated during the consolidation closing process were eliminated.
+- We performed an analytical procedure on the Group's significant intragroup sales and purchases as well as related receivables and payables of the current and prior reporting periods. - We confirmed the consistency of the major intragroup sales, purchases and related balances that are subject to elimination by comparing those to the input data used in the consolidation system. - We reviewed whether all intragroup sales and purchases aggregated were eliminated during the consolidation process.